coelhosilva/nuriqabe/README.md

 `nuriQabe` provides a Q-Learning-based solver for the board game Nurikabe.
 The package is divided into the following modules: `board_instances`, `game`, `geometry`, `graphics`, and `solvers`.

 The following code exemplifies how to instantiate a game and solve it using the Q-Learning solver.
+For seeing the board charts, opt for a ">Jupyter: Run Current File in Interactive Window" run configuration in vscode or a "Run File In Python Console" in PyCharm.
+For that, also make sure the venv has the `ipython` and `ipykernel` installed.

 ```python
 from nuriqabe.board_instances import read_board